North Country Hospital

 Ladder Levels and Points

-There are 5 levels of clinical practice defined at North Country Hospital (NCH).
+There are 4 levels of clinical practice defined at North Country Hospital and its Medical Practices.

-• RN III, IV and V levels require the RN to submit an application for the Clinical Excellence Ladder
+- RN III and IV levels require the RN to submit an application for the Clinical Excellence Ladder.

 North Country Hospital’s Clinical Excellence Ladder for RNs is based on a point system.
 Each enrolled nurse will keep track of points earned during the program year.
-The Ladder requires a designated number of points for levels III, IV, and V. It is the responsibility of the professional nurse to maintain a record of his/her activities and achievements for the Ladder.
-This record will be in the form of a “portfolio” presented to the nursing director at the time of application and/or annual evaluation.
+The Ladder requires a designated number of points for levels III and IV.
+It is the responsibility of the professional nurse to maintain a record of his/her activities and achievements for the Ladder.
+This record will be in the form of a “portfolio” presented to the Clinical Excellence Ladder Committee at the time of application.
 The ladder establishes the expectation that the nurse will be personally accountable for his/her practice.